 Get in touch to discuss how you can help make a difference in these children’s lives.

 We can refer you to an accredited Aboriginal community-controlled agency close to you who can assist in your caring journey, and we’ll continue to support you along the way with our training and support programs.

 Read more about becoming a foster carer

-My Forever Family NSW is committed to working with Aboriginal and Torres Strait Islander organisations, communities and individuals to develop our services in line with the Aboriginal and Torres Strait Islander Child Placement Principles.
+We’re committed to working with Aboriginal and Torres Strait Islander organisations, communities and individuals to develop our services in line with the Aboriginal and Torres Strait Islander Child Placement Principles.

-The Aboriginal and Torres Strait Islander Child Placement Principles aim to ensure that intervention into family life does not disconnect children from their family and culture.
+The Australian Government’s Aboriginal and Torres Strait Islander Child Placement Principles aim to ensure that intervention into family life does not disconnect children from their family and culture.

 - recognition and protection of the rights of Aboriginal and Torres Strait Islander children, family members and communities in child welfare matters

 - self-determination for Aboriginal and Torres Strait Islander people in child welfare matters